open modifier on a class signals that the class is planned for extensions. Example:

 open is similar to a

-sealed class: it can still be extended, but only in the same compilation unit.
-The difference is what happens if an extension of the class is attempted in another compilation unit.
+sealed class: it can still be extended, but only in the same source file.
+The difference is what happens if an extension of the class is attempted in another source file.
 For a

 sealed class, this is an error, whereas for a simple non-open class, this is still permitted provided the